ncatlab/nlab-content/pages/3/9/1/0/193/content.md

 #Remarks#

 Essentially everything that makes category theory nontrivial and interesting is derived from the concept of adjunction.
-In particular [[universal]] constructions such as [[limit and colimit|limits and colimits]] are examples of certain adjunctions.
+In particular [[universal]] constructions such as [[limit|limits and colimits]] are examples of certain adjunctions.